SachinManral/finTrust/CONTRIBUTING.md

-# ClaimHeart Internal Contribution Guide
+# finTrust Internal Contribution Guide

-This document describes how authorized team members and approved collaborators should contribute to ClaimHeart.
+This document describes how authorized team members and approved collaborators should contribute to finTrust.

-ClaimHeart is a private group project.
-It is not an open-source repository, and contribution access is managed internally by the ClaimHeart Project Team.
+finTrust is a private group project.
+It is not an open-source repository, and contribution access is managed internally by the finTrust Project Team.

 ## Who Can Contribute

 The following people may contribute:

-- Core members of the ClaimHeart Project Team
+- Core members of the finTrust Project Team
 - Approved collaborators invited by the Project Team
 - Reviewers or maintainers authorized to work on specific areas